bignacio/soc/docs/articles/cpp-lint-01.md

 }
 ```

-Before we get in too deep, let me warn you I'm intentionally ignoring differences between hardware platforms and Endianness fun.
-Just beware those are important things to consider.
+Before we get in too deep, let me warn you I'm intentionally ignoring differences between hardware platforms and Endianness details.
+Just beware those are important things to consider too.

-I'd also like to note there's a few (or more) different ways to solve the problems I discuss below and I will not advocate for any one of them.
-So long as it keeps your code safe, that is.
-Chose wisely.
+I'd also like to note there are a few (or more) different ways to solve the problems I discuss below and I will not advocate for anyone in particular.
+So long as what you choose it keeps your code safe, that is.
+Choose wisely.

 ---

-Suppose our data contains a an array of ASCII strings and the protocol we chose to encoded it is as such.
+Suppose our data contains a an array of ASCII strings and the protocol we chose to encoded it is as such

 ```
 - 1 byte for the number of strings